 While true happiness may have a different definition to each of us, science can give us a glimpse at the underlying biological factors behind happiness.
 From the food we eat to room temperature, there are thousands of factors that play a role in how our brains work and the moods that we are in.
 Understanding these factors can be helpful in achieving lasting happiness.

 How happy would you say you are?

 If you feel less than stellar on a day-to-day basis I have good news for you!
-There are a ton of things that influence your levels of happiness and positivity.
+According to the science of happiness, there are a ton of things that influence your levels of happiness and positivity.
 In The Science of Happiness infographic from WebpageFX, you can learn about all of them.
-Happiness is a hot topic WebpageFX and we believe that establishing clear and inspirational company values helps fuel a positive and happy culture.
+Happiness is a hot topic at WebpageFX and we believe that establishing clear and inspirational company values helps fuel a positive and happy culture.

 You might not be able to directly control all of these factors, but by being aware of them all you can engage in activities that will boost your happiness meter.

 Did you know that spending 20 minutes outside in good weather each day can improve your memory, broaden your thinking and help maintain a positive mood?
 It can!
 Participating in activities like exercising is another way that you can boost your happiness.
 Walking for just 20 minutes releases endorphins and proteins that make your brain more active, keeping you happier.
 Why not take a 20 minute walk on your lunch break?
 It’ll keep you feeling energized and positive throughout the day.

 In terms of brain chemistry, the neurotransmitters dopamine and serotonin play a large part in how happy, affectionate and positive you feel.
 Eating foods like fish, bananas and poultry help boost your dopamine levels, while foods like turkey have been suggested to boost serotonin levels.
 Therefore, eating foods like these can help you improve and maintain happy feelings and a positive outlook.